Marcel “Fable” Price

 Buckle up, prepare to make a new friend, and enjoy the ride.

-Rachel Gleason is a dynamic spoken word artist whose performance style is described as a balance between humor-an understated wit- and gospel/evangelical inspired charisma.
-Rachel’s poetry has been commissioned by both local and national organizations, published in Chicago magazine “Curbside Splendor” and has been featured on WYCE’s Electric Poetry several times.
-Raised in a strict fundamentalist church, much of her art stems from the intersection of faith and sexuality.
-Her coming out story was highlighted on NPR in a series about identity, acceptance, and forgiveness in West Michigan’s LGBT community.
-Rachel is also a singer/songwriter with a simplistic style and a unique, powerful voice.
-She performs stand up comedy and acts in sketches with Grand Rapids’ beloved all female comedy collective, Funny Girls, LLC.
-She is also the Director of Education and co-founder at The Diatribe, a non-profit organization in Grand Rapids dedicated to uniting and inspiring the youth through spoken word poetry.
+Gleason is a dynamic spoken word artist whose performance style is described as a balance between humor-an understated wit- and gospel/evangelical inspired charisma.
+Gleason’s poetry has been commissioned by both local and national organizations, published in Chicago magazine “Curbside Splendor” and has been featured on WYCE’s Electric Poetry several times.
+Raised in a strict fundamentalist church, much of their art stems from the intersection of faith and sexuality.
+Their coming-out story was highlighted on NPR in a series about identity, acceptance, and forgiveness in West Michigan’s LGBT community.
+Gleason is also a singer/songwriter with a simplistic style and a unique, powerful voice.
+They perform stand-up comedy and acts in sketches with Grand Rapids’ beloved all female comedy collective, Funny Girls, LLC.
+They also the Director of Education and co-founder at The Diatribe, a non-profit organization in Grand Rapids dedicated to uniting and inspiring the youth through spoken word poetry.